Skip to Content

 I had five amazing breakfasts here but the amount I paid for the hotel it was the least they could do.
 Every morning there was a ridiculous sprawl of foods from cheeses (Stilton for breakfast?) to cold meats to all the ingredients for an English breakfast to cereals, pastries and fruits.
 The selection was actually overwhelming.
 I ended up with a bacon sandwich one day, full English another and fried eggs and toast the other.
 Late partying meant I almost missed it on the final day and ended up with croissants, but they were among the most delicious I’d ever had.

-Fruity breakfast at Parque Central
+Fruity breakfast food in Cuba at Parque Central

 Casa Particulars